danielsuniaga/samb/README.md

 2. **Available Indicators:**
    - Use SMA 50, SMA 10, and RSI indicators to make informed decisions on your positions.

+2. **Machine Learning:**
+   - Use General Logístic Regression Model to make informed decisions on your positions.

 ## Installation